CloudNationHQ/terraform-azure-vmss/README.md

 Module is maintained by [these awesome contributors](https://github.com/cloudnationhq/terraform-azure-vmss/graphs/contributors).

+## Contributing

+We welcome contributions from the community!
+Whether it's reporting a bug, suggesting a new feature, or submitting a pull request, your input is highly valued.

+For more information, please see our contribution [guidelines](./CONTRIBUTING.md).

 ## License

 MIT Licensed.
-See [LICENSE](https://github.com/cloudnationhq/terraform-azure-vmss/blob/main/LICENSE) for full details.
+See [LICENSE](./LICENSE) for full details.

 ## Reference